oracle/node-oracledb/doc/api.md

 console.log(result.rows);  // print all returned rows
 ```

-Any rows beyond the `maxRows` limit are not returned.
-If `maxRows` is
+Any rows beyond the [`maxRows`](#propexecmaxrows) limit are not returned.
+If
-0 (the default), then the number of rows is only limited by Node.js
+`maxRows` is 0 (the default), then all rows will be returned - up to the limit
-memory.
+by Node.js memory.

 To improve database efficiency, SQL queries should use a row limiting
 clause like [`OFFSET` / `FETCH`](#pagingdata) or equivalent.
 The
 `maxRows` property can be used to stop badly coded queries from
 returning unexpectedly large numbers of rows.

-Internally, rows are fetched from Oracle Database in batches.
-The
+Internally, rows are fetched from Oracle Database in batches to improve
-internal batch size is based on the lesser of `fetchArraySize` and
+performance.
+The internal batch size is based on the lesser of
+[`fetchArraySize`](#propexecfetcharraysize) and `maxRows`.
+Row prefetching can
+also be adjusted for tuning, see [Tuning Fetch Performance](#rowfetching).
+Each
-`maxRows`.
-Each batch is concatenated into the array returned to the
+internally fetched batch is concatenated into the array eventually returned to
-application.
+the application.

 For queries expected to return a small number of rows, reduce
-`maxRows` or [`fetchArraySize`](#propexecfetcharraysize) to reduce
+[`fetchArraySize`](#propexecfetcharraysize) to reduce internal memory overhead
-internal memory overhead by node-oracledb.
+by node-oracledb.

 For direct fetches, JavaScript memory can become a limitation in two
 cases: